suffs811/the-terminator/README.md

 - root - with root privileges, esetablish persistence and exfiltrate system data to local machine
 - report - create .txt and .docx report files on local machine from data gathered using the previous modules

-terminator.py is used by itself and is comprised of the enum.py, exfil.py, priv.py, pers.py, and report.py individual scripts.
-for this reason, you can either use terminator.py by itself, or use each of the other scripts individually. because terminator only automates the most common and simple penetration testing procedures, you will still need to put in some manual work if terminator is not successful. this tool is simply to speed up and automate the simple tasks.
+because terminator only automates the most common and simple penetration testing procedures, you will still need to put in some manual work if terminator is not successful. this tool is simply to speed up and automate the simple tasks.

 - clone the repository to your computer with "git clone https://github.com/suffs811/the-terminator.git"
 - if you choose to only download terminator.py and not the entire repo, you will need to specify a directory wordlist for webpage enumeration ("-w" with the "enum" module of terminator.py)